Skip to main content

 Otherwise, use the facility’s default template.

 The resolved template is stamped on the case at creation time and doesn’t change if templates are modified later.
+This ensures historical data remains consistent even as your facility evolves its workflow.

 ORbit Score